A Look at Colleges After COVID-19

 • Experience Score: assign a value to the Student Life Score from Niche.com

-• Education Score: taking into account the 15-year and 30-year Net Present Value (I know this is essentially "Return on Investment", but I don't really understand it) and the Total Instructional Wages per Full time student (ie how much the school invests into physically eaching each student)
+• Education Score: taking into account the 15-year and 30-year Net Present Value (I know this is essentially "Return on Investment", but I don't really understand it) and the Total Instructional Wages per Full time student (ie how much the school invests into physically teaching each student)

 Each of these scores are standardized to 3.0 points each and are multiplied together to get a value between 0 and 27 for each school.